 Pros and Cons of WiFi Wireless Technology

 The advantages of wireless technology, combined with the compatibility brought about by the WiFi Alliance, should be fairly obvious.
 A wireless network allows portability for users within a building, so they can travel short distances while still using their laptops or other portable devices with full functionality.
-It also all but eliminates the mess and hassle of cables: even though the wireless router itself must be physically connected to the network cables, no extra wires will need to be present in public areas.
+It also all but eliminates the mess and hassle of cables: even though the wireless access point itself must be physically connected to the network cables, no extra wires will need to be present in public areas.

 The lack of cables also means that nobody will be accidentally knocking wires out, which helps to prevent some problems that could be caused by an unexpectedly lost connection.